eugestumm/footprints_of_sunshine_and_moonlight/index.md

 ---
 layout: home
-permalink: "/"
+permalink: /
-title: Athena Jekyll Theme
+title: Footprints in Sunshine and Moonlight

 ---

-A simple and elegant theme for Jekyll and GitHub Pages.
+This project is part of the Mapping Imaginary Miami project.